Belle Meade, Tennessee: Parks and recreation

 The parks also have historical significance and are listed in the National Register of Historic Places.
-Colonel Luke Lea and his second wife, Percie Warner, donated almost 900 acres of land – a large portion of which came from the former Belle Meade Plantation – to establish the park in 1927.
+Luke Lea and his second wife, Percie Warner, (Note: Percy Warner gave his daughter the same name name, but spelled hers Percie.
+This often leads to confusion in later historical summaries) donated almost 900 acres of land – a large portion of which came from the former Belle Meade Plantation – to establish the park in 1927.
 Margaret Warner, the widow of Percy Warner, donated the funds to erect the sandstone gates and stone eagles that have marked the entrance of Percy Warner Park since 1932.
-The limestone staircase known as The Allee was designed by landscape architect Bryant Fleming and built in the mid-1930s to mark the entrance to Percy Warner Park at Belle Meade Boulevard.
+The limestone staircase known as The Allée was designed by landscape architect Bryant Fleming and built in the mid-1930s to mark the entrance to Percy Warner Park at Belle Meade Boulevard.

 Other historical sites in the park include 10 pre-Civil War cemeteries and a World War I memorial that honors Camp Andrew Jackson, a WWI army training site previously located at the site of Percy Warner Golf Course.

 Parmer Park – Located on a section of land that used to be the home of Parmer School, which burned in the 1980s, this park consists of open green space, basketball courts, playground equipment, and a baseball field.
 The entrance of the former school still stands in the middle of the park.